-August 2nd is the unofficial holiday of that high hop beer favorite, the IPA.
+The first Thursday in August is the unofficial holiday of that hoppy beer favorite, the IPA.
 There may come a day when this becomes a nationally recognized day of appreciation with parades and pageantry, paper decorations and paid holiday leave, but until then we’ll celebrate the Indian Pale Ale with a series of parties, blog posts and happy hour specials.

 A really great, well crafted IPA is a beautiful thing.
 It’s worth the search to find one that you love.
 And then you’ll get it.

 May August 2nd, 2013 have even more beer lovers celebrating the IPA.

 This is a recipe that will be intensified with an IPA.
 The hoppyness will be celebrated and fairly strong.
 If you want to tone it down, you can also use a stout instead, but you should probably wait until after the High Holiday of the High Hop Beer.